 Every member firm is obliged to submit to an inspection of its audit practice by Grant Thornton International, referred to as the Grant Thornton International Audit Review (GTAR).

 GTAR is a systematic check of the quality of member firms' audit procedures carried out at least once every three years by independent and suitably qualified partners and managers from other member firms under the overall direction of Grant Thornton International.
 The inspection process is designed to monitor member firms' compliance with professional standards and Grant Thornton International's audit quality control policies and procedures.

-The most recent review of Grant Thornton Australia Limited was completed for the Sydney and Melbourne offices in November 2007, and no significant issues were identified.
+The most recent review of Grant Thornton Australia Limited was completed for the Australian audit practice in November 2010, and no significant issues were identified.